 - Efficient Administration.
 New Hampshire's laws facilitate the efficient administration of trusts.
 Through concepts like virtual representation (which allows certain beneficiaries to represent the interest of other beneficiaries), and non-judicial settlement agreements, trustees often can resolve administrative issues—such as the interpretation of ambiguous trust provisions or confirming the scope or propriety of the trustee's actions—without having to seek court involvement.

 - State Tax Advantages.
-New Hampshire does not impose any capital gains or other income tax on trusts in which the beneficiaries are not New Hampshire residents.
+New Hampshire does not impose any capital gains or other income tax on irrevocable trusts.